HikariTJU/LD/README.md

 ```
 #### Note:
  - For more experimental details, please refer to [GFocalV1](https://github.com/implus/GFocal), [GFocalV2](https://github.com/implus/GFocalV2) and [mmdetection](https://github.com/open-mmlab/mmdetection).
- - From ATSS, there is no gap between box-based regression and point-based regression.
-So **Personal Suggestion**: For the box head of regression-based detectors, it is necessary to use general distribution of bbox, CIoU loss function, and also combine with LD.
+ - According to ATSS, there is no gap between box-based regression and point-based regression. **Personal conjectures**: 1) If xywh form is able to work when using general distribution (apply uniform division for xywh), our LD can also work in xywh form.
+2) If xywh form with general distribution cannot obtain better result, then the best modification is to firstly switch xywh form to tblr form and then apply general distribution and LD. **Consequently**, whether xywh form + general distribution works or not, our LD benefits for all the regression-based detectors.

 ## Citation